Personal tools

 Oeiras, 24 Nov 2023

-To Paulo Durão latest paper on an environmentally friendly two-step chemo-enzymatic process to effectively transform the antibiotic rifampicin into non-antimicrobial compounds in ChemBioChem.
+Here is Paulo Durão's latest paper on an environmentally friendly two-step chemo-enzymatic process that effectively transforms the antibiotic rifampicin into non-antimicrobial compounds in ChemBioChem.

 Read the highlight here: Chemo-Enzymatic Degradation of Rifampicin